eliranwong/OpenGNT/README.md

 The final text of <a href='https://greekbible.org'>Berean Greek Bible</a> is primary based on Nestle Greek New Testament (1904), with standardisation of spellings and textual decisions reflecting the best and earliest manuscripts.
 In addition, Berean translation table marks some significant textual variants of popular critical Greek New Testament editions, with <a href='https://greekbible.org'>a set of symbols</a>.

-In August, 2018, Eliran Wong [<a href='https://biblebento.com'>BibleBento.com</a>] received permission from John Isett [<a href='https://biblehub.com'>BibleHub.com</a>] to integrate Berean Greek Bible and its associated data into Open Greek New Testament Project, for compilation, mapping resources and distribution.
+In August, 2018, Eliran Wong [<a href='https://biblebento.com'>BibleBento.com</a>] received permission, granted by John Isett [<a href='https://biblehub.com'>BibleHub.com</a>] to integrate Berean Greek Bible and its associated data into Open Greek New Testament Project, for compilation, mapping resources and distribution.

 As the original Greek New Testament (Nestle, 1904) is akin to recent editions of NA texts (e.g. NA27, NA28), it soon became obvious that Berean Greek data is a very good source for compiling the base text of Open Greek New Testament Project, both for reading and for further mapping valuables resources based on NA27 / NA28.